 3. Focus on customer success.

-With freemium, you're letting your product do the selling for you.
-That means it's absolutely essential that your free users are able to quickly and easily discover the value of your product right when they sign up.
+Freemium models help products or services do the selling for you, so your free users must be able to quickly and easily discover the value of your products right when they sign up.

 There are many things you can do to improve customer success, such as:

 - Set customers up for success with a good welcome email or onboarding email series.

 - Highlight important features with in-app prompts and notifications.

 - Answer any potential questions with a comprehensive product knowledge base.

 - Create an additional layer of support with a dedicated customer service team.

 - Share tips and inspiration with new users by sending out a newsletter.